Armoured warfare of the Islamic State: History

 Although IS originated as an insurgent movement, its historical core membership included a significant number of ex-members of Ba'athist Iraq's military.
 Many of these veterans eventually became high-ranking commanders within IS.
 In consequence, the group had not just experience in insurgent but also regular warfare even before it emerged as actual proto-state.
 After the Syrian Civil War's outbreak in 2011, IS began to gradually grow in power and seized large swaths of Syrian and Iraqi territory during major offensives in 2014.
 It also captured great quantities of weaponry, including hundreds of AFVs.
-IS captured around 200 tanks and 70 BMP armoured personnel carriers in Syria alone.
+IS captured around 200 tanks and 70 BMP-1 infantry fighting vehicles in Syria alone.
 To defend its new holdings, IS reorganized its armed forces into a hybrid insurgent-conventional army, including units specifically designed to field AFVs.
 Several self-proclaimed provinces of IS set up workshops to support AFVs, although only a few actually created an industry surrounding these vehicles.

 The Islamic State extensively used its armour in several battles.
 The organization deployed tanks during the Battle of Kirkuk (2014), where they failed to defeat Iraqi Kurdish Peshmerga, but were able to stall counter-attacks as the Peshmerga lacked sufficient anti-tank weapons.
-The Islamic State's armoured forces suffered a major setback during the Siege of Kobani (2014–2015) when it deployed between 30 and 50 T-55s and T-72s in an attempt to crush the YPG/YPJ defenders, but lost many vehicles amid the urban combat and as a result of airstrikes by the United States Air Force.
-Suicide tank bombs played a major role in the Battle of Ramadi (2015–2016).
+The Islamic State's armoured forces played an important role in the Siege of Kobani (2014–2015) when it deployed between 30 and 50 T-55s and T-72s in an attempt to crush the YPG/YPJ defenders.
+In the initial advance on Kobani, the IS tanks were tactically well used for breakthrough operations.
+However, the IS armoured forces lost many vehicles amid the urban combat and as a result of airstrikes by the United States Air Force in the siege's later stages.
+In the process, the tanks gradually lost their importance for the group as they became easy targets for the increasingly active anti-IS coalition.
+This change was displayed in the Battle of Ramadi (2015–2016), when IS mainly used armoured vehicles to clear obstacles or as suicide tank bombs.